dlccyes/CollegeNotes/NTUNotes/Hung-Yu/Game Theory for Wireless Network/Game Theory for Wireless Networks.md

 2. players originally on cloud (no caching)
 3. randomly choose a player
 4. randomly choose an edger server
-5. randomly choose a VM/coalition inside the edge server
+5. find the best coalition in the server to switch to and switch if all criteria met
-6. let the player switch if criterion satisfied
+6. let the player's coalition change the number of VMs if criteria met

 ### problems